The Slide Show/ Neckerchief Slides

 - The loop is now the part that goes around your

-result in 4 coils coming from the loop.
-It looks like a little man and I keep
+coils coming from the loop.
+It looks like a little man and I keep him on

-him on the shelf near my computer where he keeps me company!
-Mary Lee Foley mlfoley@earthlink.net Return to Table of
+the shelf near my computer where he keeps me company!
+Mary Lee Foley

 Contents